Constable Sales Public Meeting

 - Purchaser is responsible for titling the mobile home/motor vehicle per 21 Del.
 C. Chapters 21-25.

 The Constable Sales are available below in PDF format and are downloadable for your use.
-You can also call the Constable Sales Hotline at (302) 323-6078 for general information.
+You can also contact the appropriate court for more information.
 All constable sales are buyer beware.
 You are urged to review the Auction Guidelines above and the Frequently Asked Questions (FAQs) section.